-While the incident happened in 2009, Mr Westcott had to endure several hospital admissions for many years to follow.
-His long and complicated recovery has left him with ongoing physical and psychological injuries affecting his ability to run the family business with his wife, Tanya.
+While the incident happened in 2009, Mr Westcott had to endure hospital admissions for many years to follow.
+His long and complicated recovery has left him with ongoing physical and psychological injuries affecting his ability to run his family business with his wife, Tanya.

 Slater and Gordon medical lawyer, Karina Hafford said Mr Westcott suffered considerable health problems and she was pleased he would be compensated for his medical expenses and lost earnings.